Redeem Now Ends in:

 • The 12 musical notes form a unit called an octave.

-• On a guitar, notes higher up the neck (towards the instrument's body) are in higher octaves, while notes closer to the headstock (by the tuning pegs) are in lower octaves.
+• On the guitar, notes higher up the fretboard (closer to the body) are in higher octaves and produce a higher pitch.
+Notes closer to the headstock (by the tuning pegs) are in lower octaves and produce a lower pitch.

 • So while there are only 12 musical notes, each note has lower and higher pitch versions across different octaves.